Benetton B198

-The Benetton B198 is a Formula One racing car with which the Benetton Formula One team competed in the 1998 Formula One season.
-It was driven by Giancarlo Fisichella, who had moved from Jordan, and Alexander Wurz, who was in his first full season of F1 after deputising for the unwell Gerhard Berger in 1997.
+The Benetton B198 was the car with which the Benetton Formula One team competed in the 1998 Formula One World Championship.
+It was driven by Italian Giancarlo Fisichella, who had moved from Jordan, and Austrian Alexander Wurz, who was in his first full season of F1 after deputising for the unwell Gerhard Berger for three races in 1997.

 Overview

-B198 in its original livery at the 1998 Spanish Grand Prix.
-Fisichella in front, Wurz follows.
+The B198s in their original livery at the 1998 Spanish Grand Prix.
+Fisichella is in front, Wurz follows.

-Early in the season, Benetton held third place in the Constructors' Championship after Fisichella finished second at two successive races and took pole position in Austria.
-However, the team ultimately finished the season in fifth place, placing some blame with Bridgestone for favouring eventual champions McLaren, the tyre supplier's top team at that time.
+For much of the season, Benetton held third place in the Constructors' Championship, behind only McLaren and Ferrari, after Fisichella finished second in both Monaco and Canada and took pole position in Austria, while Wurz finished fourth five times and took the fastest lap in Argentina.
+However, the team scored just one point in the final seven races (Fisichella finishing sixth at the Luxembourg Grand Prix) and ultimately fell to fifth in the Constructors' Championship, behind Williams and Jordan, placing some blame with Bridgestone for favouring eventual champions McLaren, the tyre supplier's top team at that time.

 Livery

 The livery for B198 was completely changed with the blue colour on the top, white on the sides and red accents.
 A new sponsor joined for the team was D2.

 Benetton used the 'Mild Seven' logos, except at the French, British and German Grands Prix.